 If your spouse is your Beneficiary, he or she can choose to receive a lump sum payment or a monthly Single Life Annuity (for his or her lifetime).
-The benefit is payable commencing as early as the first day of the month following your death, or as late as five years after your death (in the case of a lump sum payment) or, effective January 1, 2020, the date you would have attained age 72 (in the case of a monthly Single Life Annuity).
-Different rules apply if you attained or would have attained age 701⁄2 prior to January 1, 2020.
-Therefore, if your spouse wants a lump sum payment, it must be distributed within five years after your death.
+The benefit is payable commencing as early as the first day of the month following your death, or as late as five years after your death (in the case of a lump sum payment).
+Therefore, except as noted below, if your spouse wants a lump sum payment, it must be distributed within five years after your death.
 Otherwise, your spouse will receive the benefit as a monthly Single Life Annuity.